Get a photo-op of a lifetime

 - Elevation Gain: 540 meters

-After the halfway point, there is another steep climb.
-There are chains to assist you again.
-Once you reach the top here, carefully head out to the edge to get stunning views down to the fjord.
+Soon after there is the third and final climb to the top.
+Once you reach the plateau, carefully head out to the edge to take in the stunning views down to the fjord.

-Continue along the top ledge for while continuing to follow the trail.
-This section is flat and the easiest section of the hike.
+Continue along the trail.
+This section is flat and the easiest of the hike.
 Eventually, you will come to a large cairn with a sign to Kjeragbolten.

-The adventurous wait to take their turn on the boulder for a photo-op.
-There are no handrails or safety guards so please be extremely careful making your way onto and off the boulder.
-Even if you are not the daredevil type to take the photo, the hike itself is worth doing.
+There is a “waiting area” where hikers wait their turn to step out onto the boulder.
+There are no handrails or safety guards so please be extremely careful making your way on to and off the boulder.

 - Water is available from larger streams along the route